Space Coast Daily TV Profiles Legendary Brevard County Visionary Maxwell C. King

 NATION’S YOUNGEST COLLEGE PRESIDENT

 King’s teaching career began in St. Lucie County High School.
-By the time he was a ripe old 32 years of age, he had been appointed president of Indian River Community College, a job that made him the nation’s youngest college president.
+By the time he was a ripe old 32 years of age, he had been appointed the president of Indian River Community College, a job that made him the nation’s youngest college president.

 He became the third president of Brevard Community College in 1968 and served as district president for 30 years.